willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Sports-1M[@karpathy2014_LargeScaleVideoClassification] is a weakly annotated action dataset obtained from YouTube consisting of 1 million videos over 487 sport classes.
-The videos are obtained by searching for the sport class and then collecting videos from the search results hence the labels in the dataset aren't as accurate as an expert-human labelled dataset.
+The videos are obtained by searching for the sport class and then collecting videos from the search results hence the labels in the dataset are noisy^[There exists incorrect labelled examples in the dataset].

 ### HMDB51 - Human motion database